 The NSTAC's outreach effort revealed broad and general support for the ISSB concept among diverse industry groups.
-It also surfaced various questions and issues related to ISSB implementation, such as the appropriate role of the Federal

-Government, the relationship of the ISSB to ongoing information security activities, and the international implications of the ISSB.
+It also surfaced various questions and issues related to ISSB implementation, such as the appropriate role of the Federal Government, the relationship of the ISSB to ongoing information security activities, and the international implications of the ISSB.
 The NSTAC concluded that the private sector was capable of establishing and operating the ISSB.
-Furthermore, both the private sector and Government expressed support for private sector leadership of the ISSB without Government oversight or control.
+Further, both the private sector and Government expressed support for private sector leadership of the ISSB without Government oversight or control.

-In response to additional NSTAC outreach, the private sector initiated an exploratory effort regarding the establishment of an ISSB; and the NSTAC continued to track its acceptance and progression within the community.
-Response and Recovery
+In response to additional NSTAC outreach, the private sector initiated an exploratory effort about establishing an ISSB, and the NSTAC continued to track its acceptance and progression within the community.